eelcire/typescrit-practice/sort/README.md

-Universal sorter for an array of numbers, a string, or linked list
+Universal bubble sort for an array of numbers, a string, or linked list